nloncke/kepler-flare-project/README.md

 12 - 31 Mar 2014: Look at results of above, refine

+31 Mar 2014: NL will run flare_feature_calc on all lightcurves with flares
+	     NL will write translator to take dictionaries and put into numpy array LW will send scikit-learn tutorials and reading to NL

+9 Apr 2014: Initial trial with classifier

-1 Apr 2014: Report rough draft due.
+14 Apr 2014: Report rough draft due.
 Should contain a basic intro + methods section, plus any initial results from above.
       	    Figures to include: a full Kepler lightcurve showing flares, close-up of "yes", "no" and "maybe" flagged flares, screen shot of flareshow vetting plot window?